Stephen Paul Novels

 It’s survival of the fittest.

-A Texas oil tycoon’s daughter is held hostage in a villa outside Rio de Janeiro, and both the US and Brazilian governments are unable or unwilling to do anything to help.
+A Texas oil tycoon’s daughter is being held hostage in a villa outside Rio de Janeiro.
+Both the U.S. and Brazilian governments are unable and unwilling to do anything to help.

-A black Austin City detective named Williams may have an unorthodox solution.
-Through his investigation of unrelated crimes in the exclusive West Austin Tarrytown neighborhood he has come to know and respect a young scofflaw named Steven Paul.
-He believes this young man and his motley crew may be the answer to the prayers of his fellow church-going friend, the girl’s father, and he decides to make the introduction.
+An Austin City detective named Williams might have an unorthodox solution.
+Through his investigation of an unrelated crime in the exclusive West Austin Tarrytown neighborhood, he has come to know and respect a young scofflaw named Steven Paul.
+He believes this young man and his motley crew might be the answer to the prayers of his fellow church-going friend, the girl’s father, and decides to make the introduction.

 The summer of ’76 continues.
-Battered and bruised, Steven Paul seeks only relaxation when he makes a promise, in jest, to the beautiful West Austin woman he’s infatuated with–a promise in which if certain events were to occur, he’d join forces with the lovely, headstrong woman in her desire to bring about change in the nefarious international business of dealing in poached animal parts.
-In making the promise, Steven Paul is secure in the knowledge he has a better chance of being struck by lightning. but then lightning strikes.
+Battered and bruised, Steven Paul seeks only relaxation when he makes a promise, in jest, to the beautiful West Austin woman with whom he’s infatuated–a promise in which if certain events were to occur, he’d join forces with the lovely, headstrong woman in her desire to bring about change in the nefarious international business of dealing in poached animal parts.
+In making the promise, Steven Paul is secure in the knowledge he has a better chance of being struck by lightning.
+But then, lightning strikes.
 Steven Paul, the young woman, and his crew are off on an inane mission to make a difference.
 The mission leads them to Central America and they soon learn that poaching is indeed a deadly business.

 Candy, the current headstrong love of Austin Texas teen Steven Paul, is determined to make a difference when she signs up for a 30-day stint aboard the Greenpeace ship, The Manatee.
-Her goal, to help bring to the world’s attention, the cruel business of shark fin harvesting.
-Candy promises to call from every port of call.
+Her goal is to help bring to the world’s attention the cruel business of shark fin harvesting.
+Candy promises to call from every port.

-A call does come, but not from Candy, but from a local Austin news woman, Stacey Keys, and the news is devastating-Candy’s been plucked from the ship by unknown kidnappers leaving Steven Paul no choice-he has to gather his crew and find and rescue Candy based upon the barest of clues.
+A call does come, but not from Candy.
+A local Austin newswoman, Stacey Keys, brings the devastating news–Candy’s been plucked from the ship by unknown kidnappers leaving Steven Paul no choice.
+He has to gather his crew to find and rescue Candy based upon the barest of clues.
 Steven Paul and crew set off in what turns out to be an odyssey rife with peril.